 PRO TIP - Cut energy usage down wherever you stay by turning off all lights and electronics before leaving any accommodations.

-great activities all year long:
+great all year long:

-best to do in warmer months:
+best in warm months:

 Eat Local

 A couple eats at an outside table with a server pouring coffee into one of their mugs.
 A colorful flowerbed is behind the table and a brightly colored umbrellas are overhead.Melanie's Food Fantasy - No trip to Boone is complete without a stop-in for breakfast at Melanie's Food Fantasy (pictured).
 The downtown Boone restaurant is open for breakfast and lunch on their pet-friendly patio.
-Enjoy fresh-squeezed juices and organic coffee, farm-raised eggs, and lots of local produce in their tasty culinary creations.
+Fresh-squeezed juices and organic coffee, farm-raised eggs, and lots of local produce in their tasty culinary creations.
 There is often a wait for breakfast on the weekends, as it's no secret how delicious Melanie's is.

 Farm to Flame Food Truck - Farm to Flame's wood-fired pizzas are a delicious complement to the beverages at Appalachian Mountain Brewery, where the food truck is usually parked.
 All utensils and containers used by the food truck decompose within 50 days.
 The truck runs on biodiesel and gets power from the solar panels on Appalachian Mountain Brewery's roof.